 Could Chávez’s own social movements take a similar line?
 Former supporters have done so: “these guys ruined everything that Chávez left behind!”, said many voters, in December, while simultaneously saying “if they don’t deliver, we’ll vote them out, too!”, of the opposition.
 Wasn’t popular accountability a key aim of Bolivarianismo?
 Francisco Toro, longstanding Chávez critic, described the recent opposition victory as a result of grassroots mobilisations against state intimidation and fraud.
 He previously wrote that the opposition has committed to “institutionalising the revolution’s social advances while sweeping away its legacy of political sectarianism, ideological rigidity and mismanagement.”
 Does this necessarily conflict with the aims of Bolivarianismo?
 Perhaps grassroots Chavistas need to rediscover ‘authentic’ Chavismo, focusing not on propping up state officials, but on the economic and political rights Chávez urged the people to demand.
 This would be something worth universalising: Venezuela’s situation resembles the gulf between what South Africa’s African National Congress movement once stood for, and what the current ANC state is doing.

-For anti-capitalists, these Venezuelan dilemmas are pertinent.
+For socialists, these Venezuelan dilemmas are pertinent.
 Marx once wrote that “capital[ism] comes dripping from head to foot, from every pore, with blood and dirt”.
-We know that the fight against capitalism will, in turn, not be devoid of struggles.
+We cannot expect that defeating the cruellest aspects of modern capitalism will be painless.
 But we need to be able to distinguish between the side-effects of genuine popular resistance, and the unnecessary harm wrought by corrupt leaders.
 President Maduro attempted to deploy the solidaristic discourse of Chavismo prior to the election, stating that Chávez “created us with the values of loyalty and sacrifice”.
 Maduro wants Chavistas to assume that this means supporting the PSUV establishment.
 But maybe it does not have to be that way.
 As Chávez once said, “the only way to save the world is through socialism, but a socialism that exists within a democracy.”
 In a democracy, leaders respond to the popular will, and Chávez’s successors in the grassroots ought to remind Chávez’s successors in government of this important fact.